Azelis/Classification_CreditScoring/README.md

-## Machine Learning for Credit Scoring model
+## Machine Learning for Credit Scoring

 A project to create data mining model which helps to determine if a customer will be delinquent in upcoming 2 years after 90 days past.
 <br>